tischfieldlab/moseq-reports/docs/Components/userDocs/About.md

 # About Moseq Reports
 Interactive interrogation of Moseq models
 ## Purpose
-The purpose of this application is to democratizing moseq data to bring complex data as a result of modeling from coputational biologits into the hands of the wetlab researchers.
-Allows these researchers to easily understand this data without having to reference outside sources.
-This program reports data in a form which can be quickly understood by researchers who can use this data while providing a set of robust tools to format that data in their own way.
+In short, moseq reports exists to democratize moseq data.
+Computational biologists often produce data which is difficult to parse without the proper context making it difficult for others to simply pick up and use.
+Moseq reports allows wetlab researchers to easily understand moseq models without having to reference outside sources.
+This program reports data in a form which can be quickly understood by researchers while also providing a set of robust tools to reformat that data in such a way that would be most beneficial to their research.
 ## Concepts
-### What is Moseq
+### What is moseq
-Motion sequencing
+Moseq is short for motion sequencing.
+Using a depth camera, mice are recorded freely behaving in an arena.
+These videos are analyzed and labeled for specific syllables using machine learning.

-Record depth video of mice freely behaving in an arena Break down depth video and label what the mice are doing (syllables)
+### What is a syllable

-### What are groups
+A syllable is a way in which a mouse poses its body in order to communicate something.
+Along with syllables, there is a grammar which dictates the way in which these syllables are put together.